• Skip to primary navigation

 Technology today is changing fast and becoming more sophisticated by the day.
 Our early ancestors from periods such as the Stone Age would be amazed at the growth of technology and the rapid change in society we see today.
 However, it is they who laid the foundations of our modern human society over a period of thousands of years.

-The session will look back over a period of Stone Age to Bronze Age and consider:
+The session will look back over a period of 30,000 years and consider:

 The session will be a mixture of PowerPoint and handling activities.